angus-mackenzie/ASD-Notes/ASD03.md

     * Architecture can be assessed and improved early
 * Handle evolving requirements
     * Users provide feedback to operational systems
-    * responding to feedback is an incremental change
+    * Responding to feedback is an incremental change
 * Allow for changes: system can adapt to problems
 * Learn and apply lessons within the development process